Kardashian’s Ex Lamar Odom Filming His Own Reality Show Fresh Out Of Rehab

 Odom was in rehab for less than a month at a San Diego rehab treatment center.
 He checked in the same week that his divorce with Khloe Kardashian was finalized.
 It also happened to be around the anniversary of his infant son’s 2006 death, so Odom was dealing with a lot.

-However, it seems that the former baller could not wait to be released, as he began filming for his new TV show the day he got out.
+However, it seems that the former NBA player could not wait to be released as he began filming for his new TV show the day he got out.

+“Lamar is all about business now.
 He wants to work again.
 He needs to stay busy.”

-Some people think that Odom should not be working so much so soon after getting out of rehab.
+Some people think that Odom should not be working so soon after getting out of rehab.

 Sources close to Lamar told People that the star is doing “great” and is “happy,” so hopefully he can handle filming a new reality series while working to tame his struggles with sobriety.